einarwh/experiments-in-powerblog/content/blog/2026/03/20/toe-tags-for-json-blobs.md

 Here I'm using System.Text.Json for serialization and JsonSchema.Net for validation.
 There may be more clever and performant ways of doing this, by integrating more tightly with the serializer library.
 But this is easy to understand and suffices to illustrate the point.

-// TODO: Maybe include the part about deserialization here?
-// TODO: How does this solve the time gap?
+Maybe you feel that we're done now.
 Maybe you feel that including the link to the schema is enough, and it could be.
 But how do you know if the document conforms to the schema or not?
 You don't necessarily.

-But you could know it indirectly.
+You could know it indirectly.
 If you always perform a schema validation whenever you serialize a value into JSON, you could in choose to _reject_ any JSON documents that failed validation.
 That way, the very presence of the document means that it is valid!
 But this is a pretty radical approach, and may not be what you want.
 Operations will be interrupted.
 You will need to log it as en error and figure out what went wrong.
 Data will be lost, because it won't be persisted.
 This may be unacceptable, in particular since this is a problem that occurs during serialization.
 Your application already accepted the value into its midst.
 If the value was unacceptable somehow, the application should have rejected it earlier and allowed for correction.

 A gentler approach is to accept the document, but to mark it as invalid.
 That would require you to scribble more stuff on the toe tag so to speak.
 That is, you would need to explicitly state the result of the validation.
 The simplest version would be to include a boolean flag in the document.
 I suggest adding a little bit more while you're at it.
 Since different tools may have slightly different interpretations of the JSON Schema standard, it makes sense to include the name of the tool that was used for validation.

-To add this extra bit of metadata, I have to extend my Serialize method a little bit.
+To add this extra bit of metadata, we have to extend the Serialize method a little bit.

 ```csharp
 public string Serialize(Customer customer, string schemaName, JsonSchema schema)